MTJB/marktjbrown.com/_posts/2020-10-20-using-testcontainers-for-integration-testing.md

 ---
 layout: post
 title:  Using Testcontainers for Integration Testing
-description: As a follow on from my last post about running sql server in docker, I thought i’d write about something...
+description: As a follow on from my last post about running sql server in docker, I thought I’d write about something...
 date:   2020-10-20 15:01:35 +0300
 image:  '/images/posts/2020-10-20-using-testcontainers-for-integration-testing/testing.jpg'
 tags:   [docker, testing]